Lepton Flavour Symmetries: Standard flavour symmetries

 Most encouraging is the TB prediction for $\theta_{12}$, in close agreement with the precise experimental determination.
-Parametrising the corrections to \eq{PMNSdiscrete0} in a power series in $\lambda_C = 0.22$ (arbitrary but customary), we see that the agreement is so precise that only corrections $\ord{\lambda_C^{2\div 3}}$ or less are allowed.
+Parametrising the corrections to \eq{PMNSdiscrete0} in a power series in $\lambda_C = 0.22$ (the Cabibbo angle, an expansion parameter borrowed from the quark sector), we see that the agreement is so precise that only corrections $\ord{\lambda_C^{2\div 3}}$ or less are allowed.
 This provided a considerable boost to models accounting for TB mixing, at a time when the $\theta_{13}$ angle was still unknown.
 Unfortunately, the experiment now shows that $\theta_{13}$ departs from zero by $\ord{\lambda_C}$.
 If that is the expected size of corrections to \eq{PMNSdiscrete0}, the success of the TB prediction for $\theta_{12}$ should be considered accidental.
 Within the same $\ord{\lambda_C}$ accuracy, the measured value of $\theta_{12}$ is as well compatible with the BM prediction $\theta_{12} = \pi/4$.
 It has in fact been observed that the empirical relation $\theta_{12} + \lambda_C \approx \pi/4$ (``quark-lepton complementarity''~\cite{Raidal:2004iw,Minakata:2004xt,Datta:2005ci,Everett:2005ku,Schmidt:2006rb}) approximately holds.
 Needless to say, the size of the corrections hinted by the value of $\theta_{13}$ in this class of models partly jeopardizes the predictivity motivation.

-Let us now focus on the TB scheme and illustrate the model building logic underlying it.
+We now focus on the TB scheme and illustrate the model building logic underlying it.
 This will also serve as an illustration of the ideas and techniques underlying more involved models.
 The tribimaximal form of the PMNS matrix is, up to external phases,

 The form of the PMNS matrix determines the relative orientation of $G_e$ and $G_\nu$ in $G$, the commutation relations of the corresponding elements in $G$, and consequently the minimal structure of $G$.
 The procedure to find the minimal $G$ (when it exists --- only specific forms of the PMNS originate from finite groups) is simple.
 First, we need to specify $G_\nu$ and $G_e$.
 For $G_\nu$ the choice is essentially unique, as we assume here that all three neutrinos are massive: $G_\nu = \mathbb{Z}_2 \times \mathbb{Z}_2$.
-Let us call $u$ and $s$ the non trivial elements of the two $\mathbb{Z}_2$.
+We call $u$ and $s$ the non trivial elements of the two $\mathbb{Z}_2$.
 In a neutrino mass basis, their representation on the lepton doublets is